 No. Courses are offered online and in a hybrid format, which means some class sessions will be on-campus and other class sessions will be online.
 We believe this course delivery format provides the best of both in-person and online learning, including vibrant classroom environments and discussions, as well as flexibility.

 Online coursework in this program is primarily asynchronous, meaning that you can access instructional material and engage in the course at times that are convenient for you.
 Please note that the instructor still establishes the course schedule with specific due dates that students must follow.

 Online learning requires significant amounts of reading and engagement.
 Faculty strive to create interactive learning environments, in which students regularly interact with one another asynchronously through discussion forums, recorded video, chat, and scheduled meetings.

 To succeed, online students must be self-motivated and able to manage their time appropriately.
 Students should expect to spend anywhere from 15-20 hours per week on graduate coursework.

 Yes!
 Whether you will be taking your first or tenth online course, we encourage you to review the Canvas tutorials available through the Academic Centers for Excellence: https://students.iusb.edu/academic-success-programs/academic-centers-for-excellence/canvas-resources.html.

 “No. There is a separate Intense Intervention License Addition program.
 Contact email@example.com for more information.

 You can submit an application at any time!
 The deadline to apply for the upcoming Fall cohort is July 1.
 The graduate academic advisor will review your application for completion before sending it to faculty for review.

 You have questions and we love that!
-You can contact Steve Gross, the graduate academic advisor, at firstname.lastname@example.org with any questions.
+You can contact the Education Advising Office at firstname.lastname@example.org with any questions.